 The thrust chamber is the heart of every liquid rocket engine.
 Modern manufacturing methods combined with expertise gathered since 1963 has enabled the Ottobrunn team to develop highly efficient and reliable thrust chambers for both cryogenic and bipropellant rocket engines.
 These state-of-the-art thrust chambers are used in both our own rocket engines, as well as those of Snecma, France.

 Lampoldshausen - Spacecraft PropulsionSeries thruster production for spacecraft propulsion systems at Lampoldshausen

-Propulsion systems, sub-systems and components from Lampoldshausen are used for a diverse range of satellite and spacecraft applications including orbital satellites, interplanetary spacecraft, re-entry vehicles and automated resupply missions to the International Space Station.
+Propulsion systems, sub-systems and components from Lampoldshausen are used for a diverse range of satellite and spacecraft applications including orbital satellites, interplanetary spacecraft, re-entry vehicles and resupply missions to the International Space Station using the Automated Transfer Vehicle.
 Typical examples are featured in our Showcase

 Thruster based propulsion systems from Lampoldshausen are also used for launch vehicle roll control and upper stage attitude control, as typically used on the Ariane 5 AOCS.